Jahia/jcrestapi/README.md

         <for each mixin>
             <escaped mixin name> : <mixin representation>,
         </for each mixin>
+        "links" : {
+            "self" : <URI identifying the resource associated with the parent's node mixins resource>
+        }
     },
     // other node elements...

-Mixins, in the context of a given node representation, are represented using a simplified view containing only the basic information to be able to deal with this mixin.
 Here is the structure for a mixin representation:

     "name" : <the mixin's unescaped name>,
     "links" : {